skyrimwolf/web-app-gallery/README.md

 IMPORTANT:

-There were some problems that I could not fix, so, if you get an error about 'react-scripts' not being recognized, first type in:
+There were some unclear problems that I could not fix, so, if you get an error about 'react-scripts' not being recognized, first type in:

 ```npm install react-scripts --save```